-Texas A&M is engaged in Phase 1 of a three phase project associated with the conservation of the World Trade

-Center (WTC) Ship that was excavated at the WTC site.
-During the quarter, over \$11,000 was charged to this activity for costs associated with the Texas A&M conservation work.
-There was a transfer of Principal Investigator duties from Dr. Donny Hamilton to Dr. Christopher Dostal.
-This personnel change will actually save LMDC over \$400 per year due to their respective salaries.
+Texas A&M is still engaged in Phase 1 of a three phase project associated with the conservation of the World Trade Center (WTC) Ship that was excavated at the WTC site.
+During the quarter, over \$21,000 was charged to this activity for costs associated with the Texas A&M conservation work.

-Phase 1 is still well behind schedule due to both the pandemic and the necessity to remove iron in the wood of the ship remnant.
-Before the pandemic, Texas A&M expected the project to be completed in late 2023.
-At LMDC's request, Texas A&M worked towards figuring out a path towards expediting the overall time of performance for the project.
-Texas A&M's plan towards expediting the overall time of performance for the project may require additional funding from LMDC in order to complete the project sconer.
-This quarter, taking into account delays caused by the pandemic, Texas A&M indicated they will need an additional six to eight weeks beyond their reworked timeline to complete the project.
-Ultimately, The State Museum of Albany (The Museum) is expected to showcase the WTC Ship once the remnant is stabilized and delivered to Albany.
-In the next quarter, LMDC hopes to make a determination as to whether additional funds can bring project completion to a date sconer than the projections provided by Texas A&M and finalize the agreement with the Museum shortly thereafter.
+Phase 1 is well behind schedule due to both the pandemic and the necessity to remove iron in the wood of the ship remnant.
+At LMDC's request, Texas A&M attempted to work towards figuring out a path towards expediting the overall time of performance for the project.
+Texas A&M has indicated it is difficult to give an expedited timeline due to staff limitations as a result of social distancing requirements due to the pandemic.
+Texas A&M anticipates the project to be completed from mid to late 2023.
+In the next quarter, LMDC hopes to make a determination as to whether additional funds can bring project completion to a date sooner than the projections provided by Texas A&M and begin to negotiate an agreement with the Museum of Albany, the organization expected to display the ship once preserved, shortly thereafter.